xapian/xapian-gsoc-proposal/proposal.rst

 **Will your Summer of Code project be the main focus of your time during the program?**

-Yes, I don't have other arrangement this summer.
+Yes, I don't have other arrangement.

 **Expected work hours (e.g. Monday–Friday 9am–5pm UTC)**